ipfs-inactive/blog/content/post/095-road-to-dht.md

 We’d like to take you through our journey to _re-write_ the DHT - from identifying the underlying issues, to how we approached designing a solution, to ensuring it would **work** in practice.
 Our work led to major performance gains, as well as a new development process and [Testground](https://github.com/testground/testground), a whole new tool for large-scale network testing [(read more)](https://blog.ipfs.io/2020-05-06-launching-testground/).

-**If you want to make use of these new improvements, please [upgrade to the latest IPFS now](https://docs-beta.ipfs.io/recent-releases/go-ipfs-0-5/update-procedure/#use-ipfs-update)!**
+**If you want to make use of these new improvements, please [upgrade IPFS now](https://docs-beta.ipfs.io/recent-releases/go-ipfs-0-5/update-procedure/#use-ipfs-update)!**
 <br />

 ![Brendan quote](/095-road-to-dht/Brendan-quote.png)